postgrespro/jsquery/README.md

  * PostgreSQL version is 9.4 or higher.
  * You have development package of PostgreSQL installed or you built PostgreSQL from source.
+ * You have flex and bison installed on your system.
+JsQuery was tested on flex 2.5.37-2.5.39, bison 2.7.12.
  * Your PATH variable is configured so that pg\_config command available.

 Typical installation procedure may look like this: